SparkysWidgets/MinipHBFW/README.md

 ##### Note: This is for the MinipH Hardware Version 1 Branch

 This is the base example sketch for using MinipH hardware.
 The usage is quite straight forward :sunglasses:.
-MinipH digitizes the analog voltage from the pH AFE usin an I2C ADC.
+MinipH digitizes the analog voltage from the pH AFE using an I2C ADC.

 Adding pH Sensors has never been easier
 -------------------------